-These hour-long seminars will include a short presentation from an expert, followed by opportunities to discuss the issue and help shape future activities of the Scottish Geology Trust.
-On Tuesdays from 4 August – 8 September.
+These hour-long seminars ran from August to October 2020.
+They included a short presentation from an expert, followed by opportunities to discuss the issue and help shape future activities of the Scottish Geology Trust.

 Tuesday 4th August, 5:30-6:30pm

-Landscape & Tourism, with Angus Miller, tour guide & SGT Secretary
+Landscape & Tourism, with Angus Miller, tour guide & Secretary of the Scottish Geology Trust

 Scotland’s landscape is world famous and underpins the tourism industry, a significant contributor to Scotland’s economy.
 Obviously geology is the key factor that creates this landscape, but so what?
 Does it matter that this geology often isn’t particularly well understood or explained?